UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 Who Should Choose Airtable?

-- You’re managing projects, content calendars, or CRM contacts (thousands, not millions)
+- You’re managing projects, content calendars, or CRM contacts at small-to-medium scale (thousands, not millions)

 - You want Kanban, Calendar, and Gallery views for visual data management